madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 <img src="https://raw.githubusercontent.com/madaan/madaan.github.io/master/images/llm_compiler/header.jpg" alt="LLM Compiler" width="300" height="300">
 </center>

+{:.no_toc}
 #### TLDR: Large Language models can be thought of as compilers, with prompts being programs written in a high-level language.
 Like programs, prompts can be written in different styles, such as by specifying instructions or a few examples or using alternative formats like code.
-Language models are stochastic compilers, and programs (i.e., prompts) may require trial and error to produce the desired output.
+Language models are stochastic, and programs (i.e., prompts) may require trial and error to produce the desired output.
+{:toc}

 <hr>